London Underground C69 and C77 Stock: Refurbishment

 In 1989, the hybrid C69/C77 unit 5585-6585 was chosen as the prototype unit to undergo a trial refurbishment, which was carried out by British Rail Engineering Limited's Derby Litchurch Lane Works.
 The exterior of both cars was painted blue above the waist level and white beneath, with the driving cabs painted red.
 Inside, the maple wood flooring was replaced by light grey, grooved, moulded flooring, and the non-cab ends were fitted with windows, to improve visibility between cars and improve passenger safety.
 Trailer car 6585 underwent more substantial changes, with the transverse seating removed and replaced with longitudinal seating, and bulkheads redesigned to remove the illuminated advertisement panels.

 The prototype unit was displayed to the public and entered service on 22 November 1989.
 Following the success of the trial refurbishment, a contract was awarded to RFS Industries of Doncaster to refurbish the entire fleet.

-Additionally, after the refurbishment scheme, the whole fleet had the cab windows replaced with missile-proof glass; this accounts for the black surrounds to the windows which, when the centre windows were still awaiting replacement, earned the trains the nickname “Pandas”.
+Additionally, after the refurbishment scheme, the whole fleet had their cab windows replaced with missile-proof glass; this accounts for the black surrounds to the windows which, when the centre windows were still awaiting replacement, earned the trains the nickname “Pandas”.

+Yellow Pages, in collaboration with advertising agency Rufus Leonard, launched a multi-million pound advertising campaign with London Transport by painting and vinyl-wrapping a six-car C Stock train.
+The interior seats were also given a unique moquette, featuring lines of Yellow Pages' classification headings.
+The painted C Stock train was launched at High Street Kensington on 12 February 1998 and ran in service on the Circle line until autumn 1999.

 Numbering

 C69 Stock DMs were numbered 5501-5606 plus trailers 6501-6606; C77 Stock 5585(2), 5701–5733, 6701-6733 and renumbered 5734; C08s Stock 6606(2) and 6734.
+Two non-power cars (6605 & 6713) were damaged in the 7 July 2005 London bombings and subsequently rebuilt.

-As delivered, the numbering system composed of the following:
+As delivered, the numbering system composed of the following vehicle numbers: